Jack Carpenter (gridiron football): Professional football

 In January 1947, Carpenter announced that he intended to withdraw from school at the end of the semester to play professional football.

 Carpenter had been drafted by the Chicago Cardinals in the 1944 NFL draft, but he opted instead to play in the new All-America Football Conference.
 He initially signed with the New York Yankees, but was traded to the Cleveland Browns and then in late August 1947 to the Buffalo Bills.

 Carpenter played for the Bills from 1947 to 1949.
 He was traded to the San Francisco 49ers during the 1949 AAFC season and finished the season there.

 The AAFC folded after the 1949 season, and Carpenter signed to play for the Hamilton Tiger-Cats of the Canadian Football League in 1950.
 His signing led one Canadian sports columnist to write: "The advance notices indicate that local football fans will see a real lineman when Jack Carpenter shows here with the Tiger-Cats on Saturday."
 He played for the Tiger-Cats in 1950 and 1951.

 Carpenter played for the Toronto Argonauts from 1952 to 1954.
 During the 1954, he also served as the Argonauts' line coach and was singled out by head coach Frank Clair as "the pillar of strength on the Argos' front wall."

-Later years
+Later life

 After retiring from football, Carpenter opened Jack Carpenter's Hotel, a popular restaurant, bar and bowling alley in South Wales, New York.
 He was a resident of Honolulu, Hawaii in his later years.
 After a long illness, he died in 2005 at age 82 in a Honolulu nursing home.